 The contents of this article are human-created.

 This post may contain affiliate links.
-Please see our full disclosure for details.>
+Please see my full disclosure for details.>

 Organic.
-What does it even MEAN?
+What Does it Even Mean?

-The definition:
+The official definition:

 Or-gan-ic (adj.)